Armaan Malik: Playback singing and first album (2014–2019)

-2020-present: Singles in English and continued playback singing
+Continued work (2020–present)

-Malik signed with Arista Records on 12 March 2020, under which he released his first English-language single, "Control" on 20 March 2020.
-"Control" won the Best Indian Act award at the 2020 MTV Europe Music Awards.
+Malik has signed with Arista Records on 12 March 2020 and released his first English language single, Control, on 20 March 2020.
+The song won the Best Indian Act award at the 2020 MTV Europe Music Awards.

-In 2020, Malik became the first Indian Artist to appear at No.1 on the Triller Global Billboard charts twice.
-Just a few weeks later, he released his second English single, "How Many."
-In 2020, he sang one song for the Hindi soundtrack of Darbar, Gunjan Saxena: The Kargil Girl and Khuda Haafiz.
-In 2021, he lent his voice for one track of Saina, Koi Jaane Na, 99 Songs, Bell Bottom, Thalaivii, Bhoot Police and Velle.
+In 2020, Malik became the first Indian artist to reach number one on the Triller Global Billboard charts twice.
+He later released his second English single, "How Many".

-He was featured on the A. R. Rahman single "Meri Pukaar Suno", released in June 2021, along with an ensemble that included K.S.Chithra, Sadhana Sargam, Shreya Ghoshal, Asees Kaur, Shaasha Tirupati and Alka Yagnik.
-In September 2021, Malik teamed up with Daboo Malik, Amaal Mallik and Kunaal Vermaa for his new single "Barsaat".
+In 2021, he recorded songs for films including Darbar, Gunjan Saxena: The Kargil Girl, Khuda Haafiz, Saina, Koi Jaane Na, 99 Songs, Bell Bottom, Thalaivii, Bhoot Police, and Velle.

-In 2022, Malik collaborated with Arista Records for another English single "You", for which he won the Best India Act at the 2022 MTV Europe Music Awards.
-He lent his voice for films like Bhool Bhulaiyaa 2, Major, and Ardh.
-He released his Hindi single "Nakhrey Nakhrey" and "Rehna Tere Paas".
-He was also featured on a remix of the Ed Sheeran song 2step (song), which was released on 7 June 2022.
+He was featured on the A. R. Rahman single Meri Pukaar Suno, released in June 2021, alongside K.S.
+Chithra, Sadhana Sargam, Shreya Ghoshal, Asees Kaur, Shashaa Tirupati, and Alka Yagnik.
+In September 2021, Malik collaborated with Daboo Malik, Amaal Mallik, and Kunaal Vermaa on the single Barsaat.

-In 2025, Malik played a dubbing role in A Minecraft Movie, providing the voice for character Henry in the Hindi dub.
+In 2022, Malik released the English single "You", which earned him the Best India Act award a second time at the MTV Europe Music Awards.
+He also provided vocals for the films Bhool Bhulaiyaa 2, Major, and Ardh, released the Hindi singles "Nakhrey Nakhrey" and "Rehna Tere Paas", and collaborated on a remix of Ed Sheeran’s song "2step".

 Personal life

-On 28 August 2023, Malik announced his engagement to his partner of six years, Aashna Shroff.
-On 2 January 2025, Armaan and Aashna were married in Mahabaleshwar.
+On 28 August 2023, Malik announced his engagement to Aashna Shroff.
+The couple got married on 28 December 2024 in Mahabaleshwar.